Thank You for Joining us for CyberSmart 2017

 As cybersecurity grows as a significant global challenge, the growing gap between Canada’s cyber workforce demand and supply offers our country both a challenge and an opportunity.
-CyberSmart 2017 will convene leaders from industry, academia and government to identify and discuss priorities for a Canadian cybersecurity education and workforce development strategy.
+CyberSmart 2017 had convened leaders from industry, academia and government to identify and discuss priorities for a Canadian cybersecurity education and workforce development strategy.

-Cybersecurity is one of the most important issues for Canada’s business, government and society as a whole.
+There is not a day that goes by that cybersecurity is not in the news.
+As a result, Cybersecurity is one of the most important issues for Canada’s business, government and society as a whole.
 Regardless of where we live, work and play our lives can be impacted.
-CyberSmart 2017 is the first annual summit specifically designed to promote collaboration between industry, academia, government and youth in identifying the key actions required for a national cybersecurity workforce development strategy that will:
+CyberSmart 2017 was the first summit in Canada, to our knowledge, that was specifically designed to promote collaboration between industry, academia, government and youth in identifying the key actions required for a national cybersecurity workforce development strategy.

 - Promote Canadian awareness of cybersecurity threats as well as opportunities.